rycbar77/writeups/2024/sekaictf/ContextReducer/README.md

 # ContextReducer

-Official writeup for ContextReducer challenge from Sekaictf 2024.
+Official exploit for ContextReducer challenge from Sekaictf 2024.

-Full exploit details will be provided once the sandbox bypass technique is disclosed.